A Toddler’s Perspective!

 Hotel rooms are boring.
 They’re too small, there’s nothing to do and I can’t run around or get outside to play.
 So please let’s go to an apartment or a villa where I can get outside and enjoy myself.
 You’ll be able to sit on your terrace to watch me so you’ll be happy too!

 Our apartment will have grown-up things to make you happy.
 A washing machine and a dishwasher and that wifi thing that makes you look at your phone.
-And one of those funny kitchen machines that makes the nasty hot brown liquid that you drink.
+And one of those funny kitchen machines that makes the nasty hot brown liquid that you drink in the morning.
 Yuk.

 Kids Club Please

 Yes Mum we definitely need to make sure that there’s one of these.
 That means we have to be in a little resort please.
 Make sure it’s one with fences and gates all around so that you don’t worry about me running off.
 It’s starting to sound like we need to be in one of the best resorts for toddlers in France isn’t it?
+(OK, a toddler wouldn’t say that).
 If you grown ups are going to be happy as well as me, we need a perfect blend of facilities.
 Hope you’re impressed with my vocabulary!

 Swimming Pools – Make sure it’s Toasty!